siobhain/rpslsgame/README.md

 #### Game footprint

+Please take game footprint to mean both the header and body sections of html, both have the same background-color of pale yellow.
+The area outside of the game footprint is coloured a pale moss green.

 RPSLS is a small game, it does not need much screen space.
 However, concerning the screen width, I did not want to have to use several media queries to cater for different screen widths.
 On mobile for example I want to make use of most of the width but once width get to approx 500px that plenty size for the game so I want to cap game width at 500px.
 I used the width: min(500px, 90%).
-I did succumb to one media query for
+I did succumb to one media query for screens > 1000px and increased the width to 800px.

 #### Header

-The header sectio is made up of a H1 Name & H2 tagline.
+The header section is made up of a H1 Name & H2 tagline.
 H1 contains shorthand for the name of the game using the 1st letter of each hand gesture Rock Paper Scissors Lizard Spock, so RPSLS Game.
 The subheader in H2 is considered the tag line, It contains the icon & name, both are contained in a span with {white-space: nowrap} so they are presented as a pair when the browser needs to render the H2 tagline onto 2nd/3rd line.
 Also made use of two &nbsp to ensure adequate separation from next/previous item.
 These efforts are an attempt to get user used to the icons used for each hand gesture.

 ![RPSLS Header](docs/header.PNG)